Is this Chinese poem familiar to you?

 In Singapore, Chinese students should be pretty familiar with some poems created by the legendary Li Bai (李白), aside from San Zi Jing (三字经) and Di Zi Gui (弟子规).

-Especially Di Zi Gui (弟子规), they’re often repeated in classrooms that they’re deeply ingrained in kids’ memory as part of their early education.
+Especially Di Zi Gui (弟子规), they’re often repeated in primary level classrooms that they’re deeply ingrained in kids’ memory as part of their early education.

 To break out of the run-of-the-mill writing, we select four of the very finest classic poems that every primary school kid should know.

 4 Classic Chinese Poems Great For Primary School Chinese Compositions

 Seven Steps Verse (Version 1)

 Why should the beanstalk torture the beans so eagerly?